 543 Yonge Street, Toronto

-Winslet and Trinity selected Laurin Group as the constructor for this project due to our competitive tendering strategy and deep technical capability.
+Winslet and Trinity selected LAURIN as the constructor for this project due to our competitive tendering strategy and deep technical capability.
 This project was complicated by any standard and required delicate staging of works, coordination of trades and material management- all performed while interfacing with tenants in the building and the public.

 This work involved the installation and replacements to fifty-four building columns- complete with remediated structural work throughout the entire 60,000 sq sf building.
 With no parking, delivery doors, or places to stage work, we worked with stakeholders in delivering a very successful project, by all accounts.
 Outside of the obvious logistical and technical challenges, contaminated soils, asbestos removal and stringent timelines made an already difficult job even more challenging.